rabssm/Radiometer/README.md

-# Radiometer for measuring fireball light intensities using an Adafruit TSL2591 digital light sensor
+# Radiometer for measuring fireball light intensities using an AMS OSRAM TSL2591 digital light sensor

 ## Hardware
 A Raspberry Pi Zero, 2, 3, 4 or 5 running Raspbian Bookworm.